** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 COUNT(FieldIdentifier)

-ROW_COUNT () - Counts rows or columns of a certain field.
+ROW_COUNT () - A function that counts rows or columns of a certain field.

 ROW_COUNT(FieldIdentifier)

-AVERAGE ()- Calculates the average (arithmetic mean) of all the values of a multiple value property or all the values in a column.
+AVERAGE () - A function that calculates the average (arithmetic mean) of all the values of a multiple value property or all the values in a column.
 This function works by adding together all the number values and then dividing them by the number of values.
-Calculates the average of the specified number field or constant.
+It calculates the average of the specified number field or constant.

 AVERAGE(15)